Stochastic Bilevel Optimization with Heavy-Tailed Noise: Experiments

-In our experiment, we use the ``Alpaca'' dataset~\citep{taori2023stanford}, which contains 52,000 instructions paired with demonstration outputs generated by OpenAI's ``text-davinci-003'' engine.
-Following the setup of \citet{chen2025near}, we split the dataset into training and validation sets in an 8:2 ratio, and then introduce corruption into the training set at a proportion of $p$.
-The corruption is implemented by replacing the demonstration outputs with empty strings.
+where $\ell_{\rm val}(\cdot)$ is the validation loss, $\ell_{\rm tr}^i(\cdot)$ is the training loss on the $i$th data source, $m$ is the number of data sources, and $\sigma(x_i) = {\exp(x_i)}/{\sum_{j=1}^m \exp(x_j)}$ is the softmax function.
+We perform our experiment on training the GPT-2 model with 124M parameters~\citep{radford2019language} on dataset ``Alpaca'' dataset~\citep{taori2023stanford}, which contains 52,000 instructions paired with demonstration outputs generated by OpenAI's ``text-davinci-003'' engine from~$m=10,000$ data sources.
+Following the setup of \citet{chen2025near}, we split the dataset into training and validation sets in an 8:2 ratio, then introduce corruption into the training set at a proportion of $q\in(0,1)$, i.e., we implement the corruption by replacing the demonstration outputs with empty strings

+We run our experiment on a system of 8 GPUs.
 We compare our proposed method N${}^2$SBA with F${}^2$SA~\citep{kwon2023fully} and F${}^2$BSA \citep{chen2025near}.
-Stochastic HVP-based methods are not included in the comparison, as adapting them to distributed bilevel optimization is nontrivial~\citep{tarzanagh2022fednest,chen2023decentralized}.
-For all algorithms, we use a batch size of 64 and set a fixed penalty parameter $\lambda = 10^3$.
-The results for different corruption ratios $p$ are shown in Figure~\ref{fig:cleaning}.
-As illustrated, our proposed N${}^2$SBA methods converge significantly faster than F${}^2$SA and F${}^2$BSA.
-These observations align with the empirical findings of \citet{zhang2020adaptive}, which show that the performance of SGD deteriorates in the presence of heavy-tailed noise, whereas gradient clipping and normalization can mitigate this effect and thereby accelerate convergence.
+Note that we do not include the SHVP-based methods since they are difficult to implement in multi-GPU training~\citep{tarzanagh2022fednest,chen2023decentralized,chen2025near}.
+For all algorithms, we use the batch size of 64 and set a fixed penalty parameter $\lambda = 10^3$.
+We present the empirical results for different corruption ratios $q=0.5, 0.9, 0.99$ in Figure~\ref{fig:cleaning}.
+We observe that our proposed N${}^2$SBA methods converge significantly faster than F${}^2$SA and F${}^2$BSA, which aligns with the empirical findings in the single-level nonconvex problem \citet{zhang2020adaptive} that the performance of SGD-based methods deteriorates in the presence of heavy-tailed noise, whereas the strategies of gradient clipping and normalization can mitigate this effect and thereby improve the convergence.